|Thursday, Mar. 29, 2018, 1:30 p.m. to 8:30 p.m.|

 This year's symposium will address water rights and environmental justice, implications for social work, and human rights.
-More information to follow
+RSVP at the website above.
+Dinner will be served.

 Cathryne Schmitz, Ph.D: Expert in global engagement, community building, critical multiculturalism, environmental sustainability, and peacebuilding.
 Dr. Schmitz has focused much of her work on community building, environmental sustainability, and has influenced an environmental justice perspective into social work curricula.